Residential Heavy Garbage Collection Schedule

 • Appliances containing Freon will be collected separately.

-• It is recommended the doors on a refridgerator and/or deep freezer be removed and placed next to the refridgerator or freezer.
+• It is recommended the doors on a refrigerator and/or deep freezer be removed and placed next to the refrigerator or freezer.

 hot water tank 2019